Electronic/fiber artwork by Phillip Stearns

 I nodded, agreeing.
 Imagine a world where you aren't given proof of your match.

 After that, Kai became obsessed with identifying evidence of our match, besides the matching numbers on our foreheads.
 She'd tally these items on her fingers.
 We both had slightly larger second toes.
 We both bit our fingernails when we were nervous.
 We both preferred sunsets to sunrises.
 We both had recurring dreams about transforming into fish.
-But beyond that, she found other parallels, things that seemed cosmic in their design: We were both born in the same month.
+But beyond that, she found other parallels, things seeming cosmic in their design: We were both born in the same month.
 Our fathers shared the same middle name.
 We were both products of second pregnancies from mothers who had miscarried before us.
 Had those children been born, they most certainly would have been born in the same month and year, and would have (in Kai's estimation) been friends, ensuring we would have met.
 Our match was inevitable, she used to say.
 Although I nodded in agreement, I didn't quite understand her desire to pinpoint all this proof after the fact.
-It felt backwards, in the way it would if I were to search for evidence that my mother could really be called my mother by looking at whether or not she cooked me meals or tucked me in at night.
+It felt backwards, in the way it would if I were to search for evidence my mother could really be called my mother by looking at whether or not she cooked me meals or tucked me in at night.
 Looking back now, though, I wonder if perhaps she'd already begun to notice the change, or if something in her gut had simply begun to twist, telling her what none of us had yet to find out.

 She was 15 when I first saw it.
 It was after one of our quick dips in the ocean, although it was a gray afternoon, and now with damp cotton sticking to our skin, the wind felt cooler than it had earlier.
-Kai huddled near me as we sat on the flat rocks that jutted out from the shore, and though she told me she wasn't cold, I saw her body shivering.
+Kai huddled near me as we sat on the flat rocks jutting out from the shore, and though she told me she wasn't cold, I saw her body shivering.
 I reached out to pull her close to me, and she looked up.
 That's when I kissed her.

 When I pulled away, her eyes were still closed, a few crystals of salt and sand caged between her fluttering lashes.
 I leaned in to press my lips against the first "8" on her forehead, but then stopped.
 The number was slightly fuzzy at the edges, almost as if it had been written in ink and ocean water had begun to wash it away.
-The blur was so slight that I thought perhaps it was my own vision at fault, a product of the wooziness I felt from the kiss.
+The blur was so slight, I thought perhaps it was my own vision at fault, a product of the wooziness I felt from the kiss.
 Yet in another few weeks, I noticed it again, and it seemed the gray was becoming even more faded, like a bruise slowly disappearing.

 When I finally pointed it out to Kai, sure now that something was happening, her eyes turned fearful.
 I don't know what's going on, she said.
 She hesitated.
 Does this change anything for you?

 Call me foolish, but I honestly didn't immediately understand what she meant by that question.
 We didn't even know what was happening.
-I worried that a disease was eating her from the inside out, first attacking the pigments in her mark, and would soon corrode the blue of her eyes, the pink of her cheeks.
+I worried a disease was eating her from the inside out, first attacking the pigments in her mark, and would soon corrode the blue of her eyes, the pink of her cheeks.
 I wondered if in a few months, Kai would become albino, all colors having been devoured by this parasite.

-It had never even crossed my mind that perhaps what was happening would negate our match.
+It had never even crossed my mind: perhaps what was happening would negate our match.
 The disappearance of her "8" for a half-hearted "3" seemed a medical condition, not an existential one.
-And yet Kai's immediate diagnosis was that we'd been mismatched.
+And yet Kai's immediate diagnosis was we'd been mismatched.
 It's strange, isn't it, how people come to conclusions just as easily based upon their greatest fears as they do based upon their greatest desires?
 When Kai finally spelled out what she meant by her question, I was taken aback.
-The idea that she was not my match was a foreign and disconcerting thought.
+The idea she was not my match was a foreign and disconcerting thought.
 Imagine being told what you thought was the sky your entire life might actually be the ocean, or that what you perceived to be the color green was actually what the rest of the world thought of as red—that's what it felt like to be told there was a possibility Kai was not my match.

 So I comforted Kai the best I could.
 I told her she was wrong, that perhaps she was sick with a rare but non-life-threatening illness.
 That the diminishment of a single number didn't negate what we knew to be true.
 I invoked the parallels and patterns she had ticked off to me on so many occasions.
 See?
 I said, These things prove our match.
-Perhaps you'll argue that we clung to false pretenses, that we saw fate where there was merely coincidence.
+Perhaps you'll argue we clung to false pretenses, that we saw fate where there was merely coincidence.
 But isn't that what we do as humans?
 Carve out meaning where there is none?

 For months, we managed to hide her disappearing "8" by filling in the other side with the burnt end of a matchstick.
 I'd help her draw the number, tracing the two half moons across her skin as she held still beneath me.
 It wasn't perfect, and the charcoal smeared easily if she sweated or rubbed her palm against her face by accident, but 14 months passed before her parents suspected anything.
 When they finally did, it changed everything.